 12 Rejoice, and be exceedingly glad, for great is your reward in heaven.
 For that is how they persecuted the prophets who were before you.

 You are Salt and Light

 14 You are the light of the world.
-A city located on a hill can’t be hidden.
-15 Neither do you light a lamp, and put it under a measuring basket, but on a stand; and it shines to all who are in the house.
-16 Even so, let your light shine before men; that they may see your good works, and glorify your Father who is in heaven.
+A city on a hill cannot be hidden.
+15 Nor do you light a lamp and put it under a basket, but on a stand, and it shines to all who are in the house.
+16 So let your light shine before men, that they may see your good works and glorify your Father who is in heaven.

 Jesus Fulfills the Law

-17 “Don’t think that I came to destroy the law or the prophets.
-I didn’t come to destroy, but to fulfill.
+17 “Do not think that I came to destroy the law or the prophets.
+I did not come to destroy, but to fulfill.
 18 For most certainly, I tell you, until heaven and earth pass away, not even one smallest letter or one tiny pen stroke shall in any way pass away from the law, until all things are accomplished.
 19 Whoever, therefore, shall break one of these least commandments, and teach others to do so, shall be called least in the Kingdom of Heaven; but whoever shall do and teach them shall be called great in the Kingdom of Heaven.

 20 For I tell you that unless your righteousness exceeds that of the scribes and Pharisees, there is no way you will enter into the Kingdom of Heaven.